Skip To Main Content

 Section F: Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5th grade.

 Over the past two years, we have focused on equipping educators with the latest research-based best practices.
-Our educators are now LETRS certified, enabling them to effectively apply the knowledge gained from their training in the classroom with scholars.
+Most of our educators (K-3) are now LETRS certified, enabling them to effectively apply the knowledge gained from their training in the classroom with scholars.
+More K-5 educators are currently enrolled in the training for this school year.

-The school follows the state/district adopted curriculum (Heggerty, CKLA, and EL) which is aligned with the Science of Reading principles, ensuring that all educators are trained to deliver consistent and effective instruction.
+Our school follows the state/district adopted curricula (Heggerty and CKLA) which are aligned with the Science of Reading principles, ensuring that all educators are trained to deliver consistent and effective instruction.
 Educators have access to a variety of resources, including lesson plans, instructional materials, and assessment tools that support structured literacy practices.

-Educators participate in weekly PLCs where they internalize lesson planning, engage in the data driven instruction (DDI) process, collaborate to share best practices, discuss challenges, and develop instructional strategies based on the Science of Reading.
-Through peer observations, educators are encouraged to observe their colleagues’ classrooms to learn different instructional techniques and approaches in action.
+Educators participate in weekly PLCs where they internalize upcoming lessons, engage in a data analysis process, collaborate to share best teaching practices, discuss any areas of improvement, and develop instructional strategies based on the Science of Reading.
+Through peer observations, educators are encouraged to observe their colleagues’ classrooms to observe different instructional techniques and approaches in action.

 Our literacy coach works closely with educators to provide personalized support and guidance in implementing structured literacy practices in their classrooms.
-This includes modeling lessons, co-teaching, and offering targeted feedback with action steps.
+This includes modeling lessons, co-teaching, over-the-shoulder peer observations, and offering targeted feedback with bite-sized, observable, practice-able, highest leverage action steps that can be implemented within a week (Get Better Faster).
 The coach also provides ongoing support by conducting regular check-ins based on individual educator needs and scholar outcomes.
 Through reflection, coaching cycles, and walkthrough observations, we continuously monitor and adjust our instructional strategies to ensure we effectively meet the needs of both our scholars and educators.

 Section G: Analysis of Data